Citation, DOI & article data

 Periosteal osteosarcoma is a form of surface osteosarcoma.

 It is the second most common type of juxtacortical or surface osteosarcoma after parosteal osteosarcoma and accounts for 1.5% of all osteosarcoma cases.
 It affects a slightly older age group (10-20 years) cf. conventional osteosarcoma.

-Periosteal osteosarcoma arise from the inner germinative layer of periosteum.
-Cytologic grade of this tumor is higher than parosteal osteosarcoma and lower than conventional osteosarcomas, so it is considered as an intermediate grade osteosarcoma (grade 2).
-It predominantly contains chondroid matrix.
+Periosteal osteosarcomas arise from the inner germinative layer of the periosteum.
+The cytologic grade of this tumor is higher than parosteal osteosarcoma and lower than conventional osteosarcomas, so it is considered as intermediate grade osteosarcoma (grade 2).
+It predominantly contains a chondroid matrix.

 - lesions tend to be diaphyseal